-Expenditures for operation and maintenance of plant increased by \$12.9 million in 2005.
-This increase is primarily attributable to an increase of \$5.9 million in fuel and utilities.
+Expenditures for operation and maintenance of plant increased by \$13.0 million in 2006.
+This increase is primarily attributable to an increase of \$10.0 million in fuel and utilities.
+Fuel charges for the Busch Cogeneration Plant increased 53%, as well as, utilities required for new facilities, such as, the new Life Sciences Building in Newark.
+Salary increases and increased fringe benefits costs on those salaries accounted for an increase of \$3.2 million.

+In 2005, expenditures for operation and maintenance of plant increased by \$12.9 million.
+This increase was primarily attributable to an increase of \$5.9 million in fuel and utilities.
 Salary increases and increased fringe benefits costs on those salaries accounted for an increase of \$4.4 million.
 Insurance costs increased \$0.6 million as a result of losses sustained from the fire in the Brower Commons Dining Hall and a flood at the Wright-Rieman Chemistry Lab.

-In 2004, expenditures for operation and maintenance of plant increased by \$4.0 million.
-This increase is attributable to an increase of \$5.0 million in fuel and utility costs.
-This increase was offset by a reduction in insurance costs of \$1.3 million as a result of favorable settlement of workers compensation claims.